Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 Committee nodes must limit the number and prioritize the type of peers they maintain.
 Consensus output must be gossipped outside the committee so non-voting clients can track the canonical tip.
 However, it's critical that [CVVs](#committee-voting-validators-cvvs) prioritize inner-committee communication above all else to ensure consensus is successful.

 ### Reliable Broadcast??

+Reliable broadcast is unnecessary at *e* with a robust gossip network.

 ### Fallback at *e*

 ## Backwards Compatibility